Epipong/photos-library/README.md

 ### Case 1 - import media files from SD Card

-The command lines will import the media files from `/storage/0000-0000` to `/home/user/pictures`
+The command lines will import the media files from `/storage/0000-0000` to `/home/user/pictures`.
+The files will be sorted in folder by date created and by extension type.

 ```sh
 # display the content of the SD Card directory